JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 - AutoML only works for a subset of primary metrics (AUC weighted, Accuracy, Norm macro recall, Average precision score weighted, Precision score weighted).
 The primary metric we wanted, `recall_score_micro`, was not an option.
 Therefore, we needed to choose `norm_macro_recall` for the primary metric and then replace the "best" model with the model that performed the best on `recall_score_micro`.
 - AutoML does not work with multi-label classification problems (where multiple labels can be predicted for a given input).
 I wanted to use deep learning on a multi-label classification problem and compare it to AutoML, but I had to settle for a multi-class classification problem (only one label can be predicted) because of AutoML.
 - When training data is registered in TabularDatasetFactory, the column headers can change as a result.
 This happened to me.
 All periods (“.”) were replaced with underscores (“_”).
 Therefore, I needed to fix this issue in `X_test`.
-- I was able to achieve a higher performance by using the Colab notebook (Recall Micro with Random Forest: 0.812).
-This is because it was much quicker to code in Colab, even after doing my own parameter search.
-I was able to find the optimal hyperparameters for the random forest model much quicker.
-I'm sure I could have achieved similar performance with HyperDrive had I spend more time tuning the hyperparameters.
-But this project was more about comparing two methods of model development and deploying the best one.
-Though I could have saved the model.pkl of the RF model in Colab and deployed in Azure, I was more interested in deploying AutoML.